-A trial period of cessation of IVIg for the purposes of immunological evaluation will commence in September or October or is medically contraindicated on safety grounds (such as neutropenia, immunosuppressant medication, active bronchiectasis and/or suppuratives lung disease or severe hypogammaglobulinemia) persists where no significant improvement has occurred in the underlying condition.
+• There should be regular consideration of a trial period of cessation of IVIg for the purposes of immunological evaluation unless medically contraindicated on safety grounds (such as neutropenia, immunosuppressant medication, active bronchiectasis and/or suppuratives lung disease) or severe hypogammaglobulinaemia persists where no significant improvement has occurred in the underlying condition.
+Trial cessation is best commenced in September or October.